danlunin/telegram-bot/README.md

 # telegram-bot
 Telegram Bot for finding films by preferences.
-Bot advises are based on Kinopoisk API.
+Bot's advises are based on Kinopoisk API.